SeraphimRP/irc-osric/README.md

 Goal: Create an IRC bot that can effectively maintain an active OSRIC session.

-Compatible with JSON character sheets generated with a [tiny fork](https://github.com/vypr/osric-cgi) of @kirbyUK's [osric-cgi](https://github.com/kirbyUK/osric-cgi) and OSRIC v1.
+Compatible with JSON character sheets generated with kirbyUK's [osric-cgi](https://github.com/kirbyUK/osric-cgi) and compliant with OSRIC v1.

-TODO:

-* Allow people to write values to characters.

 ---